-Site Soil Handling and Disposition of trench areas-The various areas of trenching that will need to be excavated is approximately 1000 cubic yards.(contamination ranges from No detection to 29.2 ng/g.
-With the regulation of one foot of clean top soil required to be placed and the displacement of pipe, electrical ductbank, and drainage pipe, the average depth of 5 -10 feet, the total amount of 2500 cubic yards will most likely need to be removed from the site.
+Site Soil Handling and Disposition of trench areas-The various areas of trenching that will need to be excavated is approximately 2500 cubic yards. (contamination ranges from No detection to 29.2 ng/g.)
+With the regulation of one foot of clean top soil required to be placed and the displacement of pipe, electrical ductbank, and drainage pipe, the average depth of 5-10 feet, the total amount of 2500 cubic yards will be removed from the site.

-3. Site Water Results - According to a previous PFAS Preliminary Assessment (PA), prepared by AMEC Foster Wheeler and dated 2016, groundwater in the project area flows from south to north in the area.

-4. Site Water Handling and Disposition - Dewatering of each excavation should not occur as the depth of excavations does not penetrate the current water table of 10' of current GL in most areas.
-(See map of utility underground profile and current test results) If water table level is reached, water will be stored in a tank, filtered and distributed on project site.
+Site Water Results - According to a previous PFAS Preliminary Assessment (PA), prepared by AMEC Foster Wheeler and dated 2016, groundwater in the project area flows from south to north in the area.
+Site Water Handling and Disposition - Dewatering of each excavation should not occur as the depth of excavations does not penetrate the current water table of 10' of current GL in most areas.
+(See map of utility underground profile and current test results) If water table level is reached, water will be filtered and distributed on project site.
+If this activity is needed, a WDNES permit will be acquired.